-Germany tries to stop U.S. from luring away firm seeking coronavirus vaccine
+Germany tries to stop US from luring away firm seeking coronavirus vaccine

 On its website, CureVac said CEO Daniel Menichella early this month met Trump, Vice President Mike Pence, members of the White House Coronavirus Task Force and senior representatives of pharmaceutical and biotech companies to discuss a vaccine.

-Karl Lauterbach, a professor of health economics and epidemiology who is also a senior lawmaker with Germany’s Social Democrats, tweeted in reaction to the Welt am Sonntag report: “The exclusive sale of a possible vaccine to the USA must be prevented by all means.
-Capitalism has limits.”

-CureVac in 2015 and 2018 secured financial backing for development projects from its investor the Bill & Melinda Gates Foundation, working on shots to prevent malaria and influenza.
+CureVac in 2015 and 2018 secured financial backing for vaccine development projects from its investor the Bill & Melinda Gates Foundation, working on shots to prevent malaria and influenza.

 In the field of so-called mRNA therapeutics, CureVac competes with U.S. biotech firm Moderna and German rival BioNTech, which Pfizer (PFE.N) has identified as a potential collaboration partner.